StevenJamesJobs/boathouse-connect-app-yaxhva/SIGNATURE_RECIPES_SETUP.md

 ALTER TABLE signature_recipes ENABLE ROW LEVEL SECURITY;

 -- Create RLS policies for signature_recipes
+-- WARNING: These will fail if policies already exist!
 CREATE POLICY "Anyone can view active signature recipes" ON signature_recipes FOR SELECT
   USING (is_active = true);